 - Child pornography

 If you’ve been accused of any of these crimes, or have been informed that the FBI is investigating your case, get a Los Angeles federal defense attorney immediately before talking to the police or federal agents.

 Although rare, if you’ve committed a federal offense, your case may be tried twice – once in state court and once in federal court.
 The sentences will stack and can easily put you in prison for most, if not the rest of your life.
 Many clients mistakenly believe that if their case begins in one court they cannot be tried in another because of their constitutional protection against double jeopardy.

 However, double jeopardy does not eliminate the possibility that your case may be tried twice.
 It only protects you from being tried twice by the same court jurisdiction or “sovereign.”
 Because federal crimes are prohibited by both the state and the federal government, these crimes are a dual offense against two separate sovereigns and thus may be prosecuted once by each.
 This is why if there is any chance that your case may end up in federal court, even if it begins in state court, you should hire a federal defense attorney in Los Angeles from the very beginning.

 If you’ve been accused of a federal crime, you need help right away.
-At Manshoory Law Group, we’re available 24/7 to meet with you and answer your pressing questions.
+Criminal defense lawyer in Las Angeles is available 24/7 to meet with you and answer your pressing questions.
 Our initial consultations are always free, so give us a call to discuss your case and see if we can help.